I WONDER ABOUT REALITY.

 BEING IN AN UNFAMILIAR ENVIRONMENT, FAR AWAY FROM HOME, COULD RESULT IN SIMILAR EXPERIENCES.
 WHEN WE WERE IN SWITZERLAND, AND I SAW MOUNTAINS FOR THE FIRST TIME, I THOUGHT THAT MAYBE WE ARE ACTUALLY MINUSCULE, LIKE ANTS, OR EVEN INVISIBLE, TO A WORLD THAT IS MUCH LARGER THAN OURS, A WORLD SO LARGE THAT WE CANNOT SEE IT.
 AND SOMETIMES WHEN I WOULD BE IN THE CAR WITH PAPA, AND I WOULD LOOK UP AT THE SKY, WHICH I THOUGHT LOOKED LIKE A DOME, I THOUGHT I SAW THE OUTSIDE OF THE DOME OF ANOTHER WORLD.

-I AM WONDERING IF OUR REALITY IS REALLY JUST A STORY. - Excerpt from “ES” A study based on journals by Ester spitz
+. - Excerpt from “ES” A study based on journals by Ester spitz

 Word and image in dialogue: ES